akado117/root-trip-parser/readMe.md

 ##### Axioms
 Driver names are unique AND case sensitive.
-Times are all in standard format and validating them is unneeded.
-All parsed time data will be stored as minutes.
+Times should be standard but will validate accordingly All parsed time data will be stored as minutes.
 All distances are in miles.
 (Given) Time ranges are for a single day aka no 24 hour time wrap past midnight.
-Commands `Driver` and `Trip` are case sensitive (will still toLowerCase for safety).
+Commands `Driver` and `Trip` are case sensitive
 File length and memory required will be manageable for a single Node runtime.
 User will have modern version of Node/NPM on their machine (node v8.x.x+).
 App is brittle and will throw errors when encountering incorrect input data.